martinguillot/dqm-hist-webpage/README.md

 ```bash
 python dqm-hist-webpage.py zee_target.root zee_reference.root specifications/electron_mc_signal_histos.txt
 ```
-The histogram specification file is [included in tis repository](specifications).
+The histogram specification file is [included in this repository](specifications).

 You should now have a file `index.html` in your current directory, as well as a directory `plots/` where all the plots are stored.
 These are default names which can be changed by command line arguments.

 The website can be opened with a browser directly, or copied on a webserver together with the directory containing the plots.

+If you want to produce the website again but already have the plots, use the `--website-only` argument to save some time.

+### Advice for LLR CMS group members

+Use the `/scratch` area on the `llruicms01` machine to do this work.
+Producing all plots will be 10 times faster than on `lxplus` thanks to the sweet [SSD](https://en.wikipedia.org/wiki/Solid-state_drive).

-## The Specifications File
+## The Histogram Specification File

 Let's look at a few lines from the aforementioned histogram specification file: